Soviet War Memorial (Treptower Park): Commemorations

 Rallies and ceremonies are held on the memorial by local Berliners.
 On 31 August 1994, a memorial ceremony was attended by Helmut Kohl and Boris Yeltsin.
-In 2019, Russia's ambassador to Germany, a deputy of the Moscow City Duma, the Chairman of the Chamber of Deputies of Berlin and the head of the German People’s Union for the Care of War Graves all took part in the a ceremony marking the occasion of the centenary of the German War Graves Commission.
+In 2019, Russia's ambassador to Germany, a deputy of the Moscow City Duma, the Chairman of the Chamber of Deputies of Berlin and the head of the German People's Union for the Care of War Graves all took part in a ceremony marking the occasion of the centenary of the German War Graves Commission.
 Participants laid flowers at the monument to honour the memory of Soviet soldiers.